JoshuaGottlieb/Rest-of-the-Owl/README.md

 | ![](./visualizations/model_architecture/losses/tv_loss.png) |
 | ![](./visualizations/model_architecture/losses/autopainter_loss.png) |

 The autopainter losses build upon the pix2pix losses, with two additional loss functions defined as part of the generator loss.
-The feature loss uses the L2 distance between the feature maps for the real image and the feature maps for the generated image at a specific layer of a convolutional net in order to maintain overall feature and shape consistency in generated images.
+The feature loss uses the L2 distance between the feature maps for the real image and the feature maps for the generated image at a specific layer of a convolutional net `φ` in order to maintain overall feature and shape consistency in generated images.
 Following the autopainter paper, I used a VGG16 net and used the `Conv3_3` layer for the feature maps.
 The total variation loss consists of the root of the sum of squared errors between the generated image and shifted versions of itself.
 This ensures that the total variation of the generated images is dampened, preventing sharp changes in color (in the case of grayscale images, brightness) in the generated image and produces a smoothing effect on generated images.
-Both of these losses are added to the pix2pix losses to create the autopainer loss, with the weights for each loss identical to those used in the autopainter models available on GitHub.
+Both of these losses are added to the pix2pix losses to create the autopainter loss, with the weights for each loss identical to those used in the autopainter models available on GitHub.

 The generator and discriminator are composed of a series of downsamplers and upsamplers.